-Environmental Services has nearly completed design work for an inner southeast Portland repair of a deep interceptor sewer line that is deteriorating due to age.
+Environmental Services has completed design work for an inner southeast Portland repair of a deep interceptor sewer line that is deteriorating due to age.
 The repairs will extend the life of the sewer and protect public health, water quality and the environment.
 The city built the large-diameter Southeast Interceptor in 1954.
 It runs parallel to the Willamette River under inner southeast neighborhoods and is between 5 to 6 feet wide and 25 to 54 feet below the surface.

 Two segments of the Southeast Interceptor require repairs.
 For the project map, click here.

-Based on information collected about the condition of the Interceptor, the project team has selected a repair technology that can be completed from inside the sewer line and will not likely require digging trenches in the roadway.
+Based on information collected about the condition of the Interceptor, the project team selected a repair technology that can be completed from inside the sewer line and will not likely require digging trenches in the roadway.
 The project work zones will be located at manholes (see map) and will move as the project segments are completed, with work at each manhole lasting up to two months.
 Crews may be working at multiple locations at the same time.

 Accessing the sewer line through manholes will require temporary lane closures, which will require traffic control and construction signage.
 Where needed, traffic will be routed around the worksites.
 Traffic controls (cones, flaggers, temporary barriers, etc.) will be in place only during work periods and removed daily.